 skip to main content

-Naval service to launch new recruitment campaign
+Naval Service launches new recruitment campaign

-Irish Naval Service patrol vessel Fionnghuala in operation (file photo)
+Naval Service patrol vessel Fionnghuala (file photo)

-Irish Naval Service patrol vessel Fionnghuala in operation (file photo)
+Naval Service patrol vessel Fionnghuala (file photo)

 The 'Navy Career Explorer Videos' were developed with Irish company Trainify and are designed to give people a behind-the-scenes look at life in the navy.